 For tax purposes, citizens and permanent residents are considered residents but foreign students may be residents or non-residents.
 Information on residency status can be found in IRS publication 519.
 Some foreign students may benefit from specific tax treaties between the U.S. and their countries.
 Information on tax treaties is contained in IRS publication 901.
 The Office of International Education (OIE) sponsors seminars every spring on these tax issues.
 For more information on these seminars contact OIE; for more information on specific taxation questions, visit www.irs.gov.

 According to the regulations of the Pennsylvania Individual Income Tax Act, fellowship awards and stipends are taxable compensation for service if the recipient is required to apply his skill and training to advance research, creative work, or some other project or activity, unless he or she can show that the recipient is a candidate for a degree and the same activities are required of all degree candidates for that degree as a condition to receiving the degree.

-Should a graduate student have a problem with the Pennsylvania Department of Revenue seeking to tax some or all of their award, Payroll Services will provide the student with a letter to explain the situation.
+Should a graduate student have a problem with the Pennsylvania Department of Revenue seeking to tax some or all of their award, the student's department should contact the CMU Works Service Center for the letter to complete on behalf of the student requesting the information.
+The Service Center will provide the tax year and income paid, and the remaining information will be completed by the department before providing to the employee.
 The letter should be sent to the Pennsylvania Department of Revenue.
 Further tax information from Pennsylvania can be obtained by visiting the Pennsylvania Department of Revenue website.